 - Congressional Testimony

 Numerous Recording Academy leaders have served as expert witnesses before key congressional hearings determining music policy.
-Among them are former Academy Chair Jimmy Jam, who testified on behalf of performers, songwriters and producers for fair performance royalty rates; and most recently, New York Chapter Board member and GRAMMY-winning independent jazz and classical artist Maria Schneider, who testified on behalf of creators about the DMCA's notice and takedown process
+Most recently, Chicago Trustee and GRAMMY-nominated children’s musician Justin Roberts, who testified on behalf of music creators in support of the Music Modernization Act; others include former Academy Chair Jimmy Jam and Booker T. Jones, who both testified on behalf of performers, songwriters and producers for fair royalty rates, and Maria Schneider, who testified on behalf of creators about the DMCA's notice and takedown process.

 - Congressional Caucus